A Taste of Transylvania - Top activities in Romania

 Our September 2017 group with their photography tutors at Lake Balea

 Would you like to learn how to take incredible travel photographs?
 Our guided photography holidays are the ideal way to develop your documentary, street and landscape photography skills while taking in an exciting destination.
 Stewart Kenny, an award winning fine art landscape photographer, plus an additional tutor from Dublin Photography School accompany all of our photography tours, offering tutorials, demonstrations, and photography tips.
 Alternatively, you can experience Romania by foot with our Transylvania Walking Holiday or soak up the country's wonderful culture with our Explore Transylvania guided holiday.

-Join us when we travel to Romania to discover for yourself how bewitching Transylvania can truly be.
+Join us on one of our Romania adventure holidays to discover for yourself how bewitching Transylvania can truly be.
 Take an adventure tour of Transylvania and uncover the true beauty of Romania.